Sphereon-SDK/pdf-sdk/javascript/docs/Conversion2PDFApi.md

 Delete a job manually

-Delete the PDF job and all related files
+Delete the PDF job and all related files.

 ### Example
 ```javascript